with the voice of the archangel and with the trumpet call of God,

 They all make me cry.
 The son who thinks he is throwing a pitch to his catcher, when the catcher’s mask is suddenly pulled off to reveal Dad.
 The wife who has been told she is to receive an award for her husband in his absence, only to turn around and see him running toward her.
 The child in class who looks up from her deskwork and yells “Mommy, you’re back!” as her mother peeks in the door and falls to her knees to scoop up her daughter.

 The stories behind those beautiful reunions are similar.
-Family members have been gone for several weeks or months – apart from their loved ones, serving their country in the military.
+Family members have been gone for several weeks or months, serving their country in the military.
 Some have been able to Skype occasionally as well as talk on the phone; others have not been able to communicate with each other except through mail.

 Can you imagine it?
 Hugging a spouse or child again!
-Smiling as you once again see a parent or grandparent!
-I can imagine the hugs and laughter that will roar through the clouds at that glorious reunion.
+Or smiling as you once again see a parent or grandparent!
+I can only imagine the hugs and laughter and smiles that will roar through the clouds at that glorious reunion.

 Father, oh the hope that you give with your promise that we will be together with our loved ones who knew you.
 Thank you for that joyful reunion.
 In Jesus’ Name.
 Amen.